mwmlln/shinju_select/README.md

 ## 1.1 The purpose of this site

-This site is create to sell and promote Akoya pearl jewellery produced in Japan.
+This site is created to sell and promote Akoya pearl jewellery produced in Japan.
 Akoya pearls from Japan are known for an excellent quality and tresured by many in generations.
-This online store is specialised in these excellent quality pearl jewellery selected and sourced directory from the area where harvest of Akoya pearl is the most in Japan.
+This online store is specialised in this excellent quality pearl jewellery selected and sourced directory from the area where harvest of Akoya pearl is the most in Japan.

 ## 1.2 Target Audience

-This online store is targeted to high end jewellery market for users who seek high quality Jewellery to last life time.
+This online store is targeted to high end jewellery market for users who seek highest quality Jewellery to last not only life time but generations.
+Target audience includes shoppers searching for Jewellery for wedding or other special occasions, shoppers who are searching for a special treat for themselves or shoppers who are looking for a very special gift to someone special.

 ## 1.3 User Goals